prittt/YACCLAB/README.md

 - CTB is the Configuration-Transition-Based algorithm by He et al. <sup>[7](#CTB)</sup>;
 - SBLA is the stripe-based algorithm by Zhao et al.<sup>[8](#SBLA)</sup>;
 - PRED is the Optimized Pixel Prediction by Grana et al. <sup>[9](#PRED)</sup>;
-- NULL labeling is an algorithms that defines a lower bound limit for the execution time of CCL algorithms on a given machine and dataset.
+- NULL labeling is an algorithm that defines a lower bound limit for the execution time of CCL algorithms on a given machine and dataset.
 As the name suggests, this algorithm does not provide the correct connected components for a given image.
 It only checks the pixels of that image and sets almost randomly the value of the output.

 SAUF and BBDT are the algorithms currently included in OpenCV.